Medicaid coverage gap

-Population characteristics
+Medicaid expansion

 As initially passed, the ACA was designed to provide universal health care in the U.S.: those with employer-sponsored health insurance would keep their plans, those with middle-income and lacking employer-sponsored health insurance could purchase subsidized insurance via newly established health insurance marketplaces, and those with low-income would be covered by the expansion of Medicaid.
 However, the U.S. Supreme Court ruling in National Federation of Independent Business v.
 Sebelius (2012) rendered state adoption of Medicaid expansion optional.
 Governors in several Republican-leaning states announced that they would not expand Medicaid in response, leading to a gap in insurance coverage.
 The Medicaid coverage gap includes nonelderly people with incomes that are below the federal poverty line (FPL), making them ineligible for subsidized marketplace insurance under the Affordable Care Act (ACA), but have incomes higher than their state's limit for Medicaid eligibility as their state has not adopted Medicaid expansion as prescribed by the ACA.
 The gap also includes childless adults who are ineligible for Medicaid regardless of income in these states (with the exception of Wisconsin, which permits Medicaid coverage via waiver).

 As of March 2023, an estimated 1.9 million people are in the Medicaid coverage gap, residing in Alabama, Florida, Georgia, Kansas, Mississippi, South Carolina, Tennessee, Texas, Wisconsin, and Wyoming.
 Out of the cohort, 97 percent live in the Southern United States where most of the non-expansion states are located, with Texas, Florida, and Georgia accounting for nearly three-quarters of the Medicaid coverage gap.
 Childless adults account for 76 percent of the coverage gap, and people of color account for around 61 percent of the cohort.
 Within the ten states that have not opted for Medicaid expansion, the median income limit for eligibility in the traditional Medicaid program is 38 percent of the FPL.
 (Note: As of 2023, this corresponds to an annual income of $9,447 for parents in a family of three.
 In Texas, the state with the most stringent requirements, the income limit was $3,977 for parents in a family of three.)
 The uninsured rate within the non-expansion states was 15.4 percent in March 2023 compared to 8.1 percent in expansion states.